 Tips

-- Add canned tomatoes or beans for a heartier modern version.
+- Add diced tomatoes or tomato sauce for a more modern chili texture.

 Nutrition